chef/chef-oss-practices/README.md

-# Chef Inc. Communities
+# Chef Software Communities

-Welcome to the Chef Software Inc. OSS communities!
+Welcome to the Chef Software OSS communities!

 This is a starting point for contributing to all of Chef's software and a wonderful spot for information on how to join in on the fun.